AdobeDocs/experience-manager-core-components.en/help/using/overview.md

 ![](assets/project-pom.png)

-The modules of AEM Archetpye represented in Maven are deployed to AEM as content pagckages representing the application, the content, and the necessary OSGi bundles.
+The modules of AEM Archetype represented in Maven are deployed to AEM as content packages representing the application, the content, and the necessary OSGi bundles.

 ## Requirements {#requirements}